VMLVaske/EthBerlin3/README.md

 If you have the option to sort a waiting list and thereby give space to the most reputable (a.k.a. the most avid event goers!), the waitlist system may become a bit fairer.

 ### What about hacking the system?
+Hacking the system actually is a good thing.

+In the initial solution, we wanted to integrate kickbacks "stake with real money" system and then, once people earned reputation tokens through showing up for the events, go from money-staking to reputation staking.

+In this version, it would've been possible to "hack the system" by creating a bunch of burner wallets and still register for all the events.

+However, that would actually be a good thing, coz the money goes to event organizers and attendees - so it would flow back into the ecosystem.
+And: using burner wallets is disincentivized coz reputation would be needed to go to more exclusive events (think raaev or degendinner).

+### What about newbies without rep?
+See previous point :) In a solution where initial entry is possible through staking money, reputation tokens will be earned by showing up to the events.
+Thus, newbies are welcomed